VideUMUpload a video

 |WWW||The presentation will be viewable worldwide.
 No login required.|

 Select Create Presentation by clicking on it.
-If you do not select a folder, the presentation will be created in your user folder.
+If you do not select a folder, the presentation will be created in your my drafts user folder.
 You can always change this later.

-During video upload, an indicator keeps you informed about the status: queued for processing or processed (=recorded).
-Please note: it may take several minutes to several hours for a video file to be processed.
+During video upload, an indicator keeps you informed about the status: Queued for processing / Currently working.
+Please note: it may take several minutes for a file to be processed.
 You receive an email notification when processing is completed.